gertjanbruggink/writing/README.md

 ## Intelligence Writing

-When building an academy item on inteligence writing, I needed to have a central space for all - if not most - intelligence writing materials.
-Luckily some people already did some work on this.
-For example, [mxm0z](https://github.com/mxm0z) created a nice list which I refined further based on what I needed to create.
+When building an academy item on inteligence writing, I needed to have a central space for all - if not most - intelligence writing sources.
+Luckily some people already did some great work on this.
+For example, [mxm0z](https://github.com/mxm0z) created a nice list of community materials which I refined further based on what I needed to create.
+Various official guidelines were added to make sure that the materials is properly reflecting the EU & US take on intelligence analysis & production (including writing).

 ---